JanaAlhumaidan/DataPrepKit/README.md

 - Objective: Design functions for encoding categorical data, allowing their conversion into numerical formats for analysis.
 - Tools: Implement encoding techniques effectively.

-5. Package Deployment:
-- Objective: Successfully publish the DataPrepKit package on PyPI to make it readily accessible for downloading and utilization.
-- Tools: Adhere to PyPI guidelines for package deployment.

 ## Project Requirements:
 - Proficient use of NumPy and Pandas for data analysis and manipulation.
 - Robust function implementation for data reading, summary generation, missing value handling, and categorical data encoding.